Allnoing/video-game-product-crud/README.md

   - Validates and sanitizes the input data.
   - Updates the product record in the database with the new values.
   - Redirects the user back to `product_list.php` upon successful update.
+  - Outputs an error message if the update fails.
 - **How to Use**: This file is called when the form in `edit_product.php` is submitted.
 It should not be accessed directly.

 ---